-Irrigation and drought, I guess they go together.
+Irrigation and drought, it makes sense that they together.
 Farming has such wide and varied aspects to the job.
 I think the “beads” are a good example of this.
-Aren’t they “pretty”? and such wide and varied colors.
+Aren’t they “pretty”?
+And with such wide and varied colors.

 I would go for the artistic color combinations, but My Honey insists that there are other ways to do this job.